-Admission to Degree CandidacyMaster of Arts in Teaching
+Admission to Degree Candidacy

+Master of Arts in Teaching

-To be eligible for degree candidacy in the M.A.T program, students must successfully pass the PRAXIS II Specialty area examination and the PRAXIS II Principles of Learning and Teaching examination.
-Additionally, students must have completed at least 30 content hours in the discipline licensure.
+To be eligible for degree candidacy in the M.A.T program, students must successfully pass the PRAXIS II Specialty area examination.
+The Praxis II Principles of Learning and Teaching examination must be passed for degree completion.